lzwjava/blog-source/pages/resume.md

 ### Freelancer, 2023.07 - Present

 * Analyzed and reimplemented some core parts around 30 example projects about machine learning, from PyTorch, TensorFlow tutorials, Coursera online courses or other open-source projects.
-And got two course completion certificate from Coursera about Machine Learning Specialization and Deep Learning Specialization.
+And got two course completion certificates from Coursera about Machine Learning Specialization and Deep Learning Specialization.
 * Prepared for exams related to obtaining an associate degree, with a focus on subjects such as advanced mathematics, computer organization, linear algebra, etc. Listened to a lot of Japanese songs and watched a lot of Japanese TikTok videos to learn the language.
 * Participated as a Full Stack Developer in an AI-powered story bot project for generating personalized stories using Claude's API.
 The bot supports prompt setting and includes a management page for configuration.
 We used Python, Flask, and React for development and deployed on AWS.
 DNS management is handled through GoDaddy and Cloudflare.
 Nginx is used as a gateway for SSL certificate and request header management.
 Additionally, we use Prometheus for monitoring and leverage Elastic Search, Kibana, and Logstash for log management.
 We also utilized ChatGPT 4o to assist with programming.